menachemkorf/simple_form/README.md

 - import sql file to new mysql database
 - `mv sample-config.php config.php`
 - edit config.php with correct db credentials
+- You can serve the app with any web server, (to use php built in dev server run `php -S localhost:8000`)

 **User:** admin
 **Pass:** password